florianbgt/myblog/content/Nuxt_Django_REST_Docker_Part1/index.md

 <div><blog-img src="django_success.png" alt="Django landing page" width="100%" height="auto" class="shadow mb-3"/></div>

 Currently, our app is using the default `sqlite` database Django provides.
-We could use this database for developement.
-However, I like to use a postgreSQL database during developement to mimic our production environement as much as possible and avoid potential headache later on.
+We could use this database for development.
+However, I like to use a postgreSQL database during development to mimic our production environement as much as possible and avoid potential headache later on.

 Thanksfully, the official `postgresql` docker image make things extrimely easy for us!